The Senate passes the Paycheck Protection Program Flexibility Act

 The PPP Flex addresses many concerns the small business community and lenders had regarding the PPP.

 As the provisions of this program and the SBA’s guidance and interpretations evolve, we will continue to keep you up to date.
-Please continue to monitor the PM COVID-19 resource center, and the Department of Treasury’s PPP information site.
+Please continue to monitor the Department of Treasury’s PPP information site.